Why Critical Thinking is an Important Skill for Artists

 To address the main topic at hand—where does critical thinking come into play within creative project management?

-Projects aren’t always linear, and often you must consider varying factors, tangible or intangible; predictable or unpredictable.
+Projects aren’t always linear, and often you must consider varying factors, tangible or intangible, predictable or unpredictable.
 Which can be a difficult task in a world as abstract as art.

-• Effective Communication: People have personal biases, which is something not even the best critical thinkers are exempt from.
+Effective Communication: People have personal biases, which are something not even the best critical thinkers are exempt from.
 Therefore, we should be clear and concise in our speech to ensure that what we say is not ambiguous.
-There should be little room for interpretation if, for example, a client your team is working with, explicitly asks for something specific in terms of artistic reasoning and direction.

-• Research and Analysis: Data gathered should be relevant and precise, so decisions made throughout are well-informed.
+Research and Analysis: Data gathered should be relevant and precise, so decisions made throughout are well-informed.
 In an era of digital misinformation, critical thinking helps with distinguishing fact from fiction.
-Gaining meaningful insight into your research can significantly enrich your art, which simultaneously aids in avoiding major risks or issues and can help you with creative problem-solving.

-• Evaluation and Feedback: This is a critical part of project management.
+Evaluation and Feedback: This is a critical part of project management.
 It ensures that the work produced stays in line with the artistic visions planned and allows for any problems to be addressed.
-Evaluation and feedback must be done critically—avoid applying your own personal biases and think objectively, for the creative project’s best interest.

 How Artists Have a Natural Advantage in Critical Thinking

-Frankly, critical thinking can be hard to fully utilise, it takes time and experience.
-Before we head onto how you can develop critical thinking skills, did you know that being an artist gives you a competitive edge in practising it?
-Yes, artists often develop critical thinking skills through their craft.
-Here’s why:
+Frankly, critical thinking can be hard to fully utilise; it takes time and experience.
+Before we head on to how you can develop critical thinking skills, did you know that being an artist gives you a competitive edge in practising it?

 Enhanced Observation